controlplaneio/kubesec/README.md

 [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards)
 define different isolation levels for Pods.
-These standards are defined in three different profiles:
+These standards are defined in three different policies:
 * Restricted (Kubesec default): Heavily restricted policy, following current Pod hardening best practices.
 * Baseline:	Minimally restrictive policy which prevents known privilege escalations.
   Allows the default (minimally specified) Pod configuration.
 * Privileged:	Unrestricted policy, providing the widest possible level of permissions.
   This policy allows for known privilege escalations.

-These profiles can then be enforced at the namespace level using the Kubernetes built-in [Pod Security Admission controller](https://kubernetes.io/docs/concepts/security/pod-security-admission).
+These policies can then be enforced at the namespace level using the Kubernetes built-in [Pod Security Admission controller](https://kubernetes.io/docs/concepts/security/pod-security-admission).

-Kubesec provides a convenient feature to validate your Kubernetes resources are compliant with the specified profiles.
+Kubesec provides a convenient feature to validate your Kubernetes resources are compliant with the specified policies.
 This makes it a **perfect feature for CI and development purposes**.

 Supported resources include: